gmc-code/PC-Python/docs/turtle/turtle_circles.rst

 | The ``draw_centered_circle`` definition code is below.
-| The code moves the turtle to the given centre, sets the angle to 0, moves forward the raius and sets the angle to 90, then draws the circle.
+| The code moves the turtle to the given centre, sets the angle to 0, moves forward the radius and sets the angle to 90, then draws the circle.
-| If there is a fill color given, then ``begin_fill`` and ``end_fill`` need to be sued wither side of the drawing.
+| If there is a fill color given, then ``begin_fill`` and ``end_fill`` need to be used either side of the drawing.

 .. admonition:: Code Completion: draw_centered_circle definition